For agents that don’t have a chat interface or need raw environment variables, see Connect a custom agent.

 Option 1: Wrap with agent-vault vault run

 The simplest approach for local development.
-Wraps your agent process with the environment variables it needs — no invite, no token management. vault run also pre-configures HTTPS_PROXY and the CA trust chain on the child, so the agent calls upstream URLs directly and Agent Vault transparently injects credentials.
+Wraps your agent process with the environment variables it needs — no token to manage. vault run also pre-configures HTTPS_PROXY, HTTP_PROXY, and the CA trust chain on the child, so the agent calls upstream URLs directly (over either http:// or https://) and Agent Vault transparently injects credentials.

 --vault to target a specific vault:

 vault run is a convenience wrapper, not a sandbox.
-A child process can unset HTTPS_PROXY or bypass the injected CA and reach the network directly — local credentials and network access are still fully available to the agent.
-Stronger isolation for local development is on the roadmap.Option 2: Paste an invite prompt
+A child process can unset HTTPS_PROXY/HTTP_PROXY or bypass the injected CA and reach the network directly — local credentials and network access are still fully available to the agent.
+Stronger isolation for local development is on the roadmap.Option 2: Create a named agent

-For agents you can’t wrap withvault run (e.g. cloud-hosted agents, or when you want to paste into an existing session).
+For agents you can’t wrap withvault run (e.g. cloud-hosted agents, or when you want to connect an agent on a different host).

 - Web UI